ART BLOG /

 NEXT SIX DAYS

-There are no next six days :( the challenge is over; it was so much fun though, I’m so glad I did it.
+There are no next six days, the challenge is over :( It was so much fun though, really glad I did it; I highly recommend trying a painting challenge.